StefMcCuistion/manifesto/README.md

 # Manifesto

-A "concrete poem" based on a Michael Betancourt's "_ Manifesto" for a University class.
+A "concrete poem" based on a Michael Betancourt's "_ Manifesto".
+Completed for a University course.

 https://designmanifestos.org/michael-betancourt-_-manifesto/